Occasionally I hear from customers who have used

 "My kids were really excited to see their to do charts!
 We are now ready for school to start!"

 Cindy from California

-Cindy made a magnetic whiteboard checklist:
+Cindy made a magnetic whiteboard checklist and used it with

 "Our boards are up!
 Thank you!
 My kids love the magnets.

 Board Dudes Metalix Magnetic Dry Erase Board 8.5 x 11 Inches (DDT37)

 Then I bought these removable hanging strips so I could put them on our wall: